denissimon/formula-parser/README.md

 `$precision_rounding` Setting the maximum number of digits after the decimal point in a calculated answer

-The initialized object `$formula` has three public methods:
+The initialized object `$formula` has three methods:

 `setVariables()` Sets variables.